Skizdukion/bc_doan_cuoiky/scripts/README_FLASH_DUMP_PANIC.md

 ## Expected Outcomes

-✅ **TVL Drop Detected**: Contract automatically measures drop from baseline
+✅ **TVL Ratio Calculated**: Contract automatically calculates TVL/totalSupply ratio
-✅ **APY Boost Activated**: Contract increases all tier APYs by 50%
+✅ **APY Boost Updated**: Contract applies monotonically decreasing boost (2.0x to 1.0x based on ratio)
+✅ **Monotonic Behavior**: Lower TVL ratios always result in equal or higher boost multipliers
 ✅ **Penalties Applied**: Early unstakers lose 50% of rewards
-✅ **Recovery Demonstrated**: New stakers enter at boosted rates
+✅ **Recovery Demonstrated**: Higher APY (when ratio is low) encourages more staking
 ✅ **System Resilience**: Mechanisms work as designed during crisis

 ## Key Takeaways

 1. **Fully Automated**: All detection and boost logic is in the smart contract
 2. **On-Chain Verification**: Everything is verifiable on the blockchain
-3. **Real-Time Response**: Boost activates immediately when threshold is met
+3. **Real-Time Response**: Boost updates immediately when TVL ratio changes
+4. **Monotonically Decreasing**: Lower TVL ratio = Higher boost (2.0x to 1.0x) - encourages staking when participation is low
+5. **Total Supply Normalization**: Ratio measured against total minted supply for accurate comparison
-4. **Economic Incentives**: Higher APY encourages staking during panic
+6. **Economic Incentives**: Higher APY when few tokens are staked encourages more participation
-5. **Penalty Deterrent**: Early withdrawal penalty discourages panic selling
+7. **Penalty Deterrent**: Early withdrawal penalty discourages panic selling
+8. **Dynamic Application**: Boost applied via multiplier, tier APYs remain unchanged
+9. **Self-Balancing**: As more tokens are staked (ratio increases), boost decreases naturally

 ## Notes

-- The baseline TVL should be updated periodically in production (e.g., daily/weekly) to account for normal growth
-- The boost duration is fixed and will automatically deactivate after the period ends
+- **TVL Ratio Based**: The contract uses TVL/totalSupply ratio, not drop percentage.
+This ensures boost is always proportional to actual staking participation.
+- **Monotonically Decreasing**: The boost multiplier decreases as TVL ratio increases.
+When ratio is low (<10%), boost is maximum (2.0x).
+When ratio is high (≥40%), there's no boost (1.0x).
+- **Real-time Updates**: Boost updates automatically on every stake/unstake operation - no fixed duration or manual intervention needed.
+- **Dynamic Application**: Boost is applied dynamically via `getEffectiveAPY()` - tier APYs in storage remain unchanged.
-- Existing stakers benefit from boosted APY for new rewards calculations
+- **Existing Stakers**: All existing stakers benefit from boosted APY for new rewards calculations via `getEffectiveAPY()`.
+- **Self-Balancing Mechanism**: As more tokens are staked (ratio increases), boost naturally decreases, creating a self-balancing system.
+- **Economic Logic**: When few tokens are staked, higher APY incentivizes more staking.
+When many tokens are already staked, lower boost is sufficient.
-- The system is designed to be resilient during market volatility
+- **System Resilience**: The system is designed to be resilient during market volatility with automatic, proportional responses based on actual participation rates.